- Make sure you pack enough of your anti-HIV drugs to cover your trip.

 If your trip is in the UK you should contact the nearest accident and emergency department if you need emergency care.
 You can be seen by a GP away from home as a ‘temporary resident’ if your trip is for under two weeks.
 If you are entitled to free NHS care, you can get this anywhere in the UK.

-The UK also has agreements with a handful of other countries allowing for free or reduced cost emergency medical care that a person may need.
+The UK has agreements with a handful of countries allowing for free or reduced cost emergency medical care that a person may need.
 This includes Australia and New Zealand but details should be checked before you travel.
+The EHIC for travelling in Europe will not be valid for new trips from January 2021 onwards.

 It may also be wise to consider taking out travel insurance.
 Most policies specifically exclude treatment for a pre-existing medical condition (this would include HIV), but will still provide cover if you have an accident or become ill with something unrelated to HIV.
 Some companies provide travel insurance cover that includes HIV.
-Premiums are calculated on an individual basis.
+You can get more detailed information on our page on travel insurance.